plone/ansible-playbook/docs/live.rst

 Updating
 ^^^^^^^^

-Using tags for quick, partial updates
+Using tags for quick, partial updates.

+The following tags are set up in playbook.yml.

+- plone
+- haproxy
+- varnish
+- postfix
+- logwatch
+- munin
+- motd
+- nginx

+When you use one of these tags while running your playbook, only the bare minimum setup and the module named will be updated.

 Firewall
 ^^^^^^^^